 Now, draw two round circles on the head ellipse.
-Vertical one represents the guideline for centering the muzzle (mouth) part.
+The vertical one represents the guideline for centering the muzzle (mouth) part.

 The horizontal guideline will help you to place the eye.
 Later you will be able to draw the eyes without guidelines.

 Begin to erase all unnecessary lines so that you’ll get a clearer picture.